7174Andy/vocab_generator/README.md

 I constructed the automatic process program using Python’s RPA modules to write and read Microsoft Word documents.

 This RPA program has decreased the time to create a single set of quizzes (three vocabulary quizzes and their solutions) by 90%

+## Warnings

+Since I made the program in a Korean private English academy called KAN Academy, there are some Koreans within the code.

 ## How to Start?